How to find the best schools in Bali in 2022

 What about Home Schooling in Bali?

-Home based schools (not to be confused with Online Distance Education) in Bali are rapidly growing across the island for example the Bamboo Garden Home School (near Canggu), Children of the World School and Learning Centre(Kerobokan) and Little Stars School (Sanur).
-There are quite a few lovely family-based home schools that are popping up but they do have wait lists because of the small numbers they can hold.
+Home based schools (not to be confused with Online Distance Education) in Bali are rapidly growing across the island for example STEAM Academy (Kerobokan), TutorMe Bali (Berawa) who offer flexibility to travelling families who want to learn a variety of subjects, languages and skills.
+There are also quite a few lovely family-based home schools that are popping up but they do have waitlists because of the small numbers they can hold.
 They usually cater for students up to 12 years of age.
-Reach out to people in the Homeschool Bali community Facebook page.

 If you are interested in home schooling but nervous about the social aspect you can connect with the Bali home school community on Facebook HomeSchooling Bali Facebook group which is a supportive space in which to share and discuss resources, information, specialist teachers, after-school activities and group excursions.
 There are many other family and children related Facebook groups that can also offer extra activities to develop skills in other areas like sports, arts, music and so forth.